nasa/cumulus-orca/website/docs/operator/data-recovery.md

 Recovery processes are kicked off manually by an operator through the Cumulus Dashboard.
 The dashboard calls an API which kicks off a recovery workflow.
-Recovery is an asynchronous operation since data requested from GLACIER can take up to 4 hours or more to reconstitute, and DEEP_ARCHIVE can take 12 hours.
+Recovery is an asynchronous operation since data requested from GLACIER can take 4 hours or more to reconstitute, and DEEP_ARCHIVE can take 12 hours.
 Since it is asynchronous, the recovery container relies on a database to maintain the status of the request and event